 - Leverage the TODAY() function to add weeks to the current date: If you need to work from today’s date, use `=TODAY()+n*7′.

-- Ensure the cell format is set to Date: Remember to ensure correct cell formatting in Excel for dates, you can do this by choosing your desired date format under the ‘Home’ tab.
+- Cell format is set to Date: Remember to make sure that the dates are formatted correctly.
+You can do this by choosing your desired date format under the ‘Home’ tab.

 - Use the Fill Handle to quickly apply the same operation to multiple cells: Enter your formula in the first cell and then drag the Fill Handle down or across to fill other cells with the formula.

 - Remember Excel’s date limitation: Excel’s date system begins on January 1, 1900.
-Ensure your dates fall within the valid range for Excel’s date system (January 1, 1900, to December 31, 9999 for Windows).
+Make sure your dates fall within the valid range for Excel’s date system (January 1, 1900, to December 31, 9999 for Windows).

 Real-world Application: Planning and Project Management